laszewsk/nist/catalog/oracle_ai_services/oracle_speech-h.md

 github_url: https://github.com/laszewsk/nist/blob/main/catalog/oracle_ai_services/oracle_speech.yaml
 ---

+{{% pageinfo %}}
+Oracle Cloud Infrastructure Speech is a new AI service that uses Automatic Speech Recognition (ASR) to convert speech to text.
+Built on the same AI models used for Oracle Digital Assistant, developers can use Oracle's time-tested acoustic and language models to provide highly accurate transcription for audio or video files across many languages.
+{{% /pageinfo %}}

 ## Description

 Oracle Cloud Infrastructure Speech is a new AI service that uses Automatic Speech Recognition (ASR) to convert speech to text.
 Built on the same AI models used for Oracle Digital Assistant, developers can use Oracle's time-tested acoustic and language models to provide highly accurate transcription for audio or video files across many languages.